 In any year, an electric power supplier or other interested party may petition the Commission to modify or delay the provisions of G.S.
 62-133.8(b), (c), (d), (e) and (f), in whole or in part.
 The Commission may grant such petition upon a finding that it is in the public interest to do so.
 If an electric power supplier is the petitioner, it shall demonstrate that it has made a reasonable effort to meet the requirements of such provisions. . . .
 The Commission shall allow a modification or delay only with respect to the electric power supplier or group of electric power suppliers for which a need for the modification or delay has been demonstrated.
 4. The Commission has ordered that compliance with the set-aside requirements of N.C.
-Gen. Stat § 62-133.8, including the Swine Set-Asides, is an aggregate obligation of electric power suppliers.
-See Order on Duke Energy Carolinas.
-LLC, Motion for Clarification, Docket No. E-100, Sub 113 (May 7, 2009).
-Further, in its Order on Pro Rata Allocation of Aggregate Swine and Poultry Waste Set Aside Requirements and Motion for Clarification in Docket No. E-100, Sub 113 (March 31, 2010) ("Pro-Rata Order"), the Commission approved the proposal supported by Dominion, DEC, NCEMC, GreenCo and DEP as a means for meeting the requirements of the statewide aggregate Swine and Poultry Set-Aside requirements, such that the aggregate requirements will be allocated among the Electric Suppliers based on the ratio of each respective Electric Suppliers' prior year retail sales to the total statewide retail sales and that an electric power supplier shall be deemed in compliance with the Swine and Poultry Set-Aside requirements once it has reached its allocable share of the statewide aggregate requirement or has reached its incremental cost cap pursuant to N.C.
+Gen. Stat § 62-133.8, including the Swine and Poultry Waste Set-Asides, is an aggregate obligation of electric power suppliers.
+See Order on Duke Energy Carolinas, LLC, Motion for Clarification, Docket No. E-100, Sub 113 (May 7, 2009).
+Further, in its Order on Pro Rata Allocation of Aggregate Swine and Poultry Waste Set Aside Requirements and Motion for Clarification in Docket No. E-100, Sub 113 (March 31, 2010) ("Pro-Rata Order"), the Commission approved the proposal supported by Dominion, DEC, NCEMC, GreenCo and DEP as a means for meeting the requirements of the statewide aggregate Swine and Poultry Waste Set-Aside requirements, such that the aggregate requirements will be allocated among the Electric Suppliers based on the ratio of each respective Electric Supplier's prior year retail sales to the total statewide retail sales and that an electric power supplier shall be deemed in compliance with the Swine and Poultry Waste Set-Aside requirements once it has reached its allocable share of the statewide aggregate requirement or has reached its made reasonable effort to comply with the statewide swine waste set-aside requirement and that it was in the public interest to delay the required compliance of the state's electric suppliers with the requirements of G.S. § 62-133.8(e) for one year.
+See 2014 ELECTRIC SUPPLIERS HAVE MADE REASONABLE, I. GOOD FAITH EFFORTS TO COMPLY WITH THE SWINE AND POULTRY WASTE SET-ASIDES. incremental cost cap pursuant to N.C.
 Gen. Stat. § 62-133.8(h).
-In its 2013 Relief Order, the Commission held that it was in the public interest for all electric power suppliers to be held to the same compliance schedule for the Swine Set-Aside requirements.
-See 2013 Relief Order at 13.
+In its 2014 Final Order the Commission found it to be in the public interest to delay compliance by the State's electric suppliers with the requirements of the swine and poultry waste set-asides by one year.
+In the 2014 Delay Order the Commission again held that the electric suppliers had Delay Order at 4.